-There are at least 6 different types of PCOS which are recognized.
+There are at least 6 different types of PCOS that are recognized.

 Each type of PCOS has a unique cause and though there is some overlap between conditions, they are NOT all the same.